Did thedonald.win Turn against Fox News after the Election?

 I then set about converting the upvotes and downvotes into a combined and standardised value.
 Upvotes and downvotes were both distributed exponentially so I started by taking the logarithm of those.
 Then I just computed the difference, so log(upvotes + 1) - log(downvotes + 1).
 That means a comment with +9/-0 got the same value as one with +99/-9 and one with +999/-99 which seemed fine to me.
 Finally I scaled the computed values to have mean 0 and standard deviation 1.

 As you’ll see soon enough, I started analysing the data by taking only the comments with a voting score over the mean (so relatively well-received comments) and plotting the sentiment density for those.
 That already gave me a pretty good idea of whether attitudes changed towards Fox News after election night.
 But it didn’t really use the information in the voting score.
 If a positive comment about Fox was downvoted to hell, that tells us something about the users’ attitude towards Fox.
-There was a simple solution to this.
-I built a Bayesian multilevel regression model with partial pooling.[2]
+Fortunately, there was a simple solution to this.
+I swiftly constructed a Bayesian multilevel regression model with partial pooling.[2]
 That gave me more proper estimates of users’ attitudes towards the three news channels.

 If you want to have a look at the code, I’ve put it up on GitHub.
 The code is written in R and the model uses Stan.